justjam2013/homebridge-virtual-accessories/README.md

 -   **Switch.** Allows you to create a number of different types of virtual switches.
     - **Plain old switches.** What it says on the label.
     - **Normally on/off switches.** The default state of the switch can be set to "on" or "off".
 This is also the default state when Homebridge restarts.
 If you pair it with a timer, the switch will revert back to the default state when the timer expires.
     - **Stateful switches.** The state of the switch persists across restarts of Homebridge.
+Currently a switch can only be stateful or timed, but not both.
     - **Timed switches.** The switch will revert back to its default state when the timer expires.
+This is a way to introduce timers into HomeKit.
 Currently a switch can only be stateful or timed, but not both.
     - **Switches with companion sensors.** The switch will trigger a companion sensor when it changes state, generating a HomeKit-native notification in the Home app.
 Selecting a critical sensor type will allow notifications to bypass Focuses like "Do Not Disturb".
 This is just the easier way of implementing a switch triggered sensor.
     - **Dimmer switches.** To create a dimmer switch use a virtual lightbulb.
 -   **Sensor.** Allows you to create different types of virtual sensors.
 If Activity Notifications are enabled in the Home app, sensors will generate notifications when their state changes in response to a detected event.
 Some types of notifications, classified as `critical` by Homekit, are allowed to bypass Focuses like `Do Not Disturb` and some are allowed to appear in CarPlay.
 Sensors can be activated by different triggers.
 Currently, the options are: